 June 22, 2016 Leave a comment

-I was struck by a muse and started writing a story.
-Partly to get it out there, and partly to force myself to finish it, I’m posting the first half of it here.
-I’ve reproduced the first scene here; you can download the full PDF (18 pages) to read the rest.
+I was struck by a muse and wrote an urban fantasy story.
+I’ve reproduced the first scene here; you can download the full PDF (40 pages) to read the rest.

 I’ve never considered myself a “people person”.
 It isn’t that I don’t like people; I just never find the right thing to say, or end up doing something I later look back on with cringe-inducing horror.
 I mention this only to give you a notion of how deep in over my head I was from the moment I heard the faint knocking at my door.